 Step 7: Apply glitter to the letters in the name.
 Add shading / outline to the edges of the letters.
 I used white and blue.
 This part is kind of difficult for me because I am NOT artistically inclined.
 I just looked up some other hand painted signs to get an idea of where the shading should go.
 I wound up keeping all the white to the right of the letters and using blue everywhere else.
 This is where you have the opportunity to hide any remaining pencil marks.

-Step 9: All done!
+Finished Product: All done!
 The finished product!
-I think it matches her stall sign pretty well!
+I think this hand painted horse grooming brush matches her stall sign pretty well!